Project

 (7 rows)

-#6 Updated by APTX about 14 years ago
+#6 Updated by APTX almost 15 years ago

 I would suggest lowering random_page_cost described: http://www.postgresql.org/docs/8.4/static/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS